rafa3127/BalanceBookJS/docs/ai-context/00-project-context.md

 ## ⚠️ Important Notes
 1. The library uses `isDebitPositive` flag to determine account behavior
 2. All monetary amounts are currently handled as JavaScript numbers (potential precision issues)
-3. The CONTRIBUTING file has a typo: `CONTRIBUITING.md` (not CONTRIBUTING.md)
-4. When creating PRs, ensure commits follow the conventional format
+3. When creating PRs, ensure commits follow the conventional format
-5. The project is on GitHub at: `rafa3127/BalanceBookJS`
+4. The project is on GitHub at: `rafa3127/BalanceBookJS`

 ## 🎯 Current Project Goals
 1. Maintain backwards compatibility with existing API